Letter of Recommendation Template

 Done in 5 minutes

-What is a Letter of Recommendation
+What Is a Letter of Recommendation?

 These letters are most often used by applicants for jobs and college courses.

-Recommendation Letter Text Sample
+Recommendation Letter Text Example

 [Date]